 This art program offers a variety of projects, both two dimensional and three dimensional.
 Children will find themselves in a very relaxing atmosphere where they will be able to use their imaginations and explore with their creativity.

 Sports and Games (Daily)

 This program encompasses all aspects of physical activities, including its mental and emotional aspects.
 It gives campers a chance to sample a variety of sports and games.
 Our goals are fun and fair play while improving basic skills and team work.
 The college's well-designed indoor and outdoor facilities will be used for the program.

 Performing and Creating (2-3 times per week)

 This program involves a wide range of activities ranging from presenting plays/skits and making videos to learning songs and dances.
 It is an opportunity for the campers to express themselves in an unhindered environment, free of criticism and evaluation.
-As a culminating activity, this program will create the camp show.
-Camp Heritage will not conduct a full-scale evening camp show this summer as the Center for the Arts (formerly Q Building and Q Theater) will be under renovation and unavailable.
+As a culminating activity, this program will create the camp show to be held the evening of Thursday, August 13, 2015.

 Nature and the Environment (2-3 times per week)